0

 • Total sugar: 3.8g

 A mocha is slightly higher in energy and saturated fat than flat whites and lattes.
-However, they can often contain added sugars which, if consumed in excess, can contribute to dental issues and a high risk of diabetes and obesity.
+However, they often contain added sugars which if consumed in excess, can contribute to dental issues and a high risk of diabetes and obesity.
 These are a less healthy option for the average adult.
 If you choose to consume these, consider your serving size and frequency of consumption.

 6. Chai latte